just-the-docs/just-the-docs/docs/Products/mesa/faq.md

 ## Is Gnosis Protocol secure?

 The Gnosis Protocol smart contracts have been audited externally.
-Check this section on their [Developer Portal](https://docs.gnosis.io/protocol/docs/devguide04/) for further information, including the audit report and the code repository.
+Check this section on their <a href="https://docs.gnosis.io/protocol/docs/devguide04/" target="_blank">Developer Portal</a> for further information, including the audit report and the code repository.

 ## Can I create a trade without depositing to the smart contract?